heuermh/nf-core-hlatyping2/README.md

 ## Credits

-nf-core/hlatyping was originally written by HLA Hackers.
+nf-core/hlatyping was originally written by [Christopher Mohr](https://github.com/christopher-mohr) from [Institute for Translational Bioinformatics](https://kohlbacherlab.org/team_tbi/) and [Quantitative Biology Center](https://uni-tuebingen.de/forschung/forschungsinfrastruktur/zentrum-fuer-quantitative-biologie-qbic/),  [Alexander Peltzer](https://github.com/apeltzer) from [Boeheringer Ingelheim](https://www.boehringer-ingelheim.de), and [Sven Fillinger](https://github.com/sven1103) from [Quantitative Biology Center](https://uni-tuebingen.de/forschung/forschungsinfrastruktur/zentrum-fuer-quantitative-biologie-qbic/).

 We thank the following people for their extensive assistance in the development of this pipeline: